 In a second perspective, we have a strong interest in developing microscopy techniques, most importantly by applying super-resolution microscopy to biological questions.
 Focusing on stimulated emission depletion (STED) microscopy, we provided the first true biological application of the technique (Willig et al., Nature, 2006) and the first live-imaging application (Westphal et al., Science, 2008), besides participating in other efforts such as the first multi-color super-resolution applications (Donnert et al., Biophys J, 2007).

 Our laboratory has a dual focus – high-end imaging and cutting edge research in synaptic physiology.
-All projects make use of advanced imaging techniques, including STED and electron microscopy.
+All projects make use of advanced imaging techniques, including STED, electron microscopy and NanoSIMS.
 The ultimate goal of our work is to understand the functional organization of the cell – the connection between the topological distribution of cellular elements (proteins or organelles) and their function.
 We currently focus on the presynaptic compartment, whose relative simplicity and well understood function render such studies more feasible.

 Briefly, most proteins investigated so far by high resolution imaging form super-molecular assemblies or clusters.
 The reasons why they do so are complex, with no general explanation available, especially as the location of the clusters often does not correlate with the protein function.